highvelocityengineering/katacoda-scenarios/docker101-springboot/intro.md

 3. Containers are highly portable.
 They will run on many different clouds and across many different container platforms.
 4. Containers use very little computer resources compared to other technologies.

-This exercise will give you an idea of how to build a container and show you some characteristics of it.
+This exercise will run your through building a small java application using springboot and show you how to deploy it to a container.
+We'll also look at how the host/container processes and file systems are separate.